gscalzo/gscalzo.github.io/_posts/2016-03-01-a-circular-progress-bar-in-swift.markdown

 {% endhighlight %}

 Actually, the code is straightforward.
-Probably the only notable thing is the calculation of the initial and final angle: being the starting angle of a arc in iOS at the right horizontal, and we want to make it start at the central vertical, we need the subtract PI/2.
+Probably the only notable thing is the calculation of the initial and final angle: being the starting angle of an arc in iOS at the right horizontal, and we want to make it start at the central vertical, we need the subtract PI/2.

 We then set this layer as the default layer in the _PlayerButton_: